sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 Setting up Travis CI with sbt
 -----------------------------

 [Travis CI][Travis] is a hosted continuous integration service for open source and private projects.
-Many of the OSS projects hosted on Github uses [open source edition of Travis CI][Travis-org] to validate pushes and pull requests.
+Many of the OSS projects hosted on GitHub uses [open source edition of Travis CI][Travis-org] to validate pushes and pull requests.
 We'll discuss some of the best practices setting up Travis CI.

 ### Set `project/build.properties`